codeforequity-at/botium-connector-webdriverio/README.md

 * Starting a selector with _iframe:_ will switch all subsequent selectors to the iFrame selected by the selector
 * Switching back to the iFrame parent can be done with the selector with _iframe:parent_

+Special meaning for form field input:
+* Starting a selector with _setvalue:_ will set the value of an input field.
+Value and input field selector are part of the element: _setvalue:value-to-set:my-field-selector_
+* Starting a selector with _addvalue:_ will append the value to an input field.
+Value and input field selector are part of the element: _addvalue:value-to-append:my-field-selector_
+* When using _Enter_ as value then the Enter key will be sent instead

 ### WEBDRIVERIO_INPUT_ELEMENT
 [Webdriver selector](https://webdriver.io/docs/selectors.html) for the input text field